 Do you ever feel like your homeschool routine gets a little stale, things are just chugging along, but the fun just isn’t there?
-Sometimes going with the schedule gets that way, even if things are working just fine you feel like you need to shake things up every once in awhile.
-I’m not good with routines or, ruts as I often feel like.
-How do you shake up your routine?
-Do you take time off, go on a field trip?
+Sometimes going with the schedule gets that way, even if things are working just fine you feel like you need to shake things up every once in a while.

 Shaking Up Our Homeschool Routine

 *This post contains affiliate links, see my disclosure policy for more information.*